-Here's detailed comparison of SocialPilot as a powerful MeetEdgar alternative
+Here’s a detailed comparison of SocialPilot as a powerful MeetEdgar alternative.

-Those who use Gmail, and not Microsoft Office, would be well-versed with the Google Drive Suite.
-There are features inside the Google Drive like Google Sheets, Google Docs that social media marketers can use to plan, create, and organize their work on.
+Those who use Gmail and not Microsoft Office would be well-versed with the Google Drive Suite.
+There are features inside Google Drive like Google Sheets, Google Docs that social media marketers can use to plan, create and organize their work.

 You can use the Google Calendar to organize and set dates for different social content that has to go out on different channels.
 For example, you can lock ‘25th December’ for ‘Christmas posts’.

 - The free version is loaded with features and capabilities.
 You really don’t need to buy a paid version of Google Drive.

 - Needless to say, people around the world are very comfortable using Google Drive.
 It is extremely intuitive and user-friendly.

 - Both small and big companies can make elaborate content on Google Drive.
 There is no limit to the number of accounts or channels you can manage from within Google Drive.